Solar power in Utah: Utah Olympic Oval Solar Project

 The Utah Olympic Oval plans to install more than 3,000 solar panels above parking stalls that will generate some of the power needed to operate the facility.
 Current project estimates predict the addition of solar panels to save the facility $100,000 of its $750,000 annual power costs.

-At a cost of $1.4 million, the Utah Olympic Oval Solar Project is largest solar project to date of the Utah state Division of Construction and Facilities Management and is expected to pay for itself in five years and end up saving $3.7 million over its 20-year life.
+At a cost of $1.4 million, the Utah Olympic Oval Solar Project is that largest solar project to date of the Utah state Division of Construction and Facilities Management.
+It is expected to pay for itself in five years and end up saving $3.7 million over its 20-year life.